-This men’s health month, the focus is on preventative health and men needing to know what to look out for so as to catch and treat testicular cancer early.
+This men’s health month, the focus is on preventative health and men needing to know what to look out for.
+Catching and treating testicular cancer early.

 Testicular cancer poses a very real threat to male fertility because it typically presents early in life.
 Males as young as 15 have been diagnosed with testicular cancer and it is most common in men under 45.